ga-wdi-boston/unix-cli-diagnostic/challenge.md

 3. Open `rhyme.txt` using Atom (via the terminal) and add the following text:

- "The rain in Spain falls mainly in the plain."

- Once you've done this, save the file and quit.

 4. Make a directory inside `cli-dliagnostic` called `temp`.
 Inside it, create a new blank file called `temp.md`.